reviving a stale brand Diet Coke

 Over the past few years, machine learning on platforms like Facebook and Google has reduced the level of effort by advertisers to manage their ad targeting, bids, and budgets.
 Automation has leveled the playing field for advertisers, so much so that creative has now become the key differentiator.

-Here are some of the latest creative techniques and best practices to keep your ad creative performing, and continuing to drive user acquisition and growth:
+Here are some of the latest creative techniques and best practices to keep your mobile advertising creative performing, and continuing to drive user acquisition and growth:

 • Do you have a creative brand ‘bible’?